 you ever lived together?”, a simple “no” seems as if the couple just doesn’t care to live together.
 In that case, I would advise my client to follow the response with a brief reason.

 For example “No, my wife is in school, so she lives in the dorm” OR “No, because my mother-in-law is ill and my wife is helping take her to her appointments.
 I have to stay at the house because my job is here.”
 OR “No, because my husband works on the rig, but he comes home every other week.”
 All in all, practice listening attentively and responding effectively.

 Nothing prayer cannot do.
-AFTER you help yourself by doing all the above, Pray for favor.
+AFTER you help yourself by doing all the above, Pray for favour.
 Pray for a considerate, patient and polite officer.
-PRAY that the odds align in your favor.

 Law Office of Ral Obioha, PLLC